Most Frequently asked J2EE Interview Questions and answers:

-Q #37) What is the description for expression element?
+Q #37) What is the description of the expression element?

-Ans) The expressions that use to write dynamic content back to the client browser are called expression elements.
+Answer: The expressions used for writing dynamic content back to the client browser are called expression elements.

 Q #38) What are the two types of comments supported by JSP?

-Ans) There are two types of comments are supported by JSP.
+Answer: Two types of comments supported by JSP are:

-Ans) JSP directive is the mechanism to provide Metadata information to web container about JSP file.
-In the translation and compilation phases of the JSP life cycle, these Metadata use by the web container.
+Answer: JSP directive is the mechanism to provide metadata information to web containers about the JSP file.
+In the translation and compilation phases of the JSP life cycle, this Metadata is used by the web container.

 Q #40) What are the different types of JSP directive?

-Ans) There are 3 different types of JSP directives available.
+Answer: There are 3 different types of JSP directives available.
+These are:

 - Page directive